Back to overview

 Showcasing acceptance

-It might sound basic, but it’s important for firms to present themselves as open, accepting environments that are willing to have difficult conversations and tackle discrimination where they can.
-Firms are missing a trick if they’re not flagging their commitments to an inclusive atmosphere across their websites, or on profiles like the ones we have here on LawCareers.Net – these are the resources candidates use to learn where they want to work.
-If firms are improving their processes then they should make sure prospective candidates know about it.
+It might sound basic, but it’s important for firms to present themselves as open, accepting and accessible environments that are willing to have difficult conversations and tackle discrimination.
+Firms are missing a trick if they’re not flagging their commitments to an inclusive atmosphere across their websites, or on profiles like the ones we have on LawCareers.Net – these are the resources candidates use to learn where they want to work.
+If firms are improving their processes, they should make sure prospective candidates know about it.

-Phil Steventon who has written for LawCareers.Net previously about neurodiversity, made this point – seeing it as “admirable that firms and companies are putting on events targeted at particular groups of candidates such as from underprivileged backgrounds, of diverse heritages and ancestries, with a range of disabilities and difficulties, and our LGBTQ+ friends and colleagues” but noting that what matters after these events is crucial.
+Phil Steventon who’s written for LawCareers.Net previously about neurodiversity, made this point – seeing it as “admirable that firms and companies are putting on events targeted at particular groups of candidates, such as from underprivileged backgrounds, of diverse heritages and ancestries, with a range of disabilities and difficulties, and our LGBTQ+ friends and colleagues” but noting that what happens after these events is crucial.
 If employment figures don’t change, these events become mere PR exercises.

 Firms that back up their claims successfully will have internal teams or committees that can present issues, enact initiatives and raise awareness within the firm.
-Candidates can research the presence of these and use the information to identify target firms LCN blogger Demi Rixon has noted.
+LCN blogger Demi Rixon advises candidates to research firms’ D&I strategies, which could involve getting in touch with firm representatives via LinkedIn and asking “them about their experiences working at the firm”.

-Such teams may also have an impact on the legal representation offered by their firm or, where applicable, conduct some of the face-to-face events firms often run as part of the big training contract recruitment drive, be it law fairs or open days.
-The internal benefits of this are huge but, to the outside eye, the firm appears as a positive place to work, as long as there is real substance there.
+Such teams may also have an impact on the legal representation offered by their firm or, where applicable, conduct some of the face-to-face events firms often run as part of the big training programme recruitment drive, be it law fairs or open days.
+The internal benefits of this are huge but, to the outside eye, the firm appears as a positive place to work, as long as there’s real substance there.

 The recruitment process